 a discussion between the referrer and the therapist to explore music therapy outcomes and discuss client's needs in more depth.

-Following assessment, therapist provides a review detailing music therapy outcomes identified in the assessment.
+Following assessment, the therapist can provide a report detailing music therapy outcomes identified in the assessment.

 The therapist begins delivering sessions.
 The therapist becomes the primary practitioner for ongoing therapeutic work, within the wider clinical oversight of the practice.